 In these cases, it is important to provide primary or secondary prevention with a device capable of detecting, and hopefully successfully treating, VF or VT.

 One of the major advances in ICD technology has been the development of devices capable of detecting, and terminating VT, through the use of overdrive pacing.
-Rapid pacing at a rate slightly faster than the VT aims to capture the ventricle, and lead to termination of the arrhythmia when pacing stops (Fig 1).
+Rapid pacing at a rate slightly faster than the VT aims to capture the ventricle, and leads to termination of the arrhythmia when pacing stops (Fig 1).
 This requires effective detection and discrimination of VT from other tachycardias.

 Fig 1 Anti-Tachycardia Pacing (ATP) electrogram.
 Image reproduced with permission from Boston Scientific

 The ventricles generate maximum efficiency when contracting simultaneously in systole.

 If one ventricle leads the other, it allows the septum to be displaced first to the contralateral side, and then back the other way during the later, second, period of ventricular systole.
 This is inter-ventricular dyssynchrony and is haemodynamically disadvantageous.
 The effect is considerably magnified in the context of pre-existing LV systolic impairment.
 A similar effect is seen if regions of the LV do not contract together, particularly if some contraction occurs after closure of the aortic valve.
 This wasted contraction not only loses cardiac output into the aorta, but increases retrograde flow through the mitral valve into the LA and worsens mitral regurgitation.
 This is intra-ventricular dyssynchrony.